CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf timers spf delay

-Configures the
+Configures the number of milliseconds from the initial event until SPF runs.
 You can specify a value between 0 and 600000, or `auto`.

 ### Command Syntax